 Patients can present with debilitating symptoms that are unrelated to the degree of calcification seen on CT.
 Symptoms develop acutely and include neck pain, fever, dysphagia, odynophagia and reduced neck range of movement.
 White blood cell count and erythrocyte sedimentation rate may be elevated.

 Plain radiograph and CT

-Small retropharyngeal effusions and oedema of the adjacent prevertebral soft tissues are also usually seen.
+Small retropharyngeal effusions and edema of the adjacent prevertebral soft tissues are also usually seen.

 Importantly, enhancement around the effusion is usually minimal and if present, should shift the diagnosis towards a retropharyngeal abscess 3.
 Adenopathy and bone destruction, likewise, should suggest alternative diagnosis 1-3.

-MRI will easily demonstrate the oedema, however, a high level of suspicion is needed as the calcifications are much harder to visualise.
+MRI will easily demonstrate the edema, however, a high level of suspicion is needed as the calcifications are much harder to visualize.

 As is the case with CT, the presence of peripheral enhancement and/or suppurative lymphadenopathy should suggest infection as the underlying cause 2,3.

-At least one case of localised marrow signal inflammatory has been reported 1,2.
+At least one case of localized marrow signal inflammatory has been reported 1,2.